intelie/gitbook-platform/data-visualization/pipes-widgets/README.md

 # Pipes widgets

-Intelie Live provides a set of standard widgets out-of-the-box.
+INTELIE Live provides a set of standard widgets out-of-the-box.
 Those widgets require Intelie Pipes for the data handling.

 All of the widgets provide support for many layout configuration via web interface.